matthew-robertson/Useful_things/I Learned Something Today/Bash.md

 1. `grep -rl "foo" dict/to/search | xargs sed -i 's/foo/bar/g'`  will replace all instances of foo with bar in files in the target directory.
 If you're on mac, `-i` requires an argument. `-i ""` should cover that.
 1. `cp -r /path/to/copy path/to/add` will copy the contents of the first folder into the second, creating it if needed.
 This can get funky if you're trying to copy it into a sub-folder.
 Don't do that.
 1. `awk 'BEGIN {srand(); print srand()}'` will get the number of seconds [since epoch](https://stackoverflow.com/a/41324810).
 Don't ask me how, it has to do with `srand` generally being seeded with the current time.
+1. `ctrl+z` will suspend a task, `fg` will bring it back to the foreground.
+Notably, you can give `fg` an argument to foreground something other than your most recently suspended/backgrounded task.
+1. `jobs -l` will let you know the jobid for all the suspended/backgrounded tasks, for use with `fg`.

 ## Scripting
 1. `if [ -d /folder ]` will return true if a folder exists. `-f` will check files, and `[ ! -d /folder ]` will return true if it *doesn't* exist.
 A bunch of these tests exist, check them [here](https://www.geeksforgeeks.org/bash-scripting-how-to-check-if-file-exists/).